pauldmccarthy/win-pytreat/getting_started/04_numpy.md

-Multi-dimensional array indexing works in much the same way as one-dimensional indexing but with, well, more dimensions:
+Multi-dimensional array indexing works in much the same way as one-dimensional indexing but with, well, more dimensions.
+Use commas within the square brackets to separate the slices for each dimension:

 ```